Odra CLI

 like setting up the dependencies between contracts.

-To create a scenario, you need to implement the Scenario
+To create a scenario, you need to implement the Scenario trait and add it to the OdraCli instance in the main function.

-trait, which provides metadata about the scenario, such as its name and description.
+A scenario also implements the ScenarioMetadata trait, which provides metadata about the scenario, such as its name and description.
 You can use this metadata to display the scenario in the CLI tool and provide a description of what it does.

 use odra_cli::{